-- 10.1 The St Kilda Triangle project aligns to all five strategic directions in the Council Plan: - Inclusive Port Phillip A City that is a place for all members of our community where people feel supported and comfortable being themselves and expressing their identities. - Liveable Port Phillip A City that is a great place to live, where our community has access to high quality public spaces, development and growth are well-managed, and it is safer and easy to connect and travel within. - Sustainable Port Phillip A City that has a sustainable future, where our environmentally aware and active community benefits from living in a bayside city that is greener, cooler, cleaner and climate resilient. - Vibrant A City that has a flourishing economy, where our community and local businesses thrive, and we maintain and enhance our reputation as one of Melbourne's cultural and creative hubs. - Well-Governed Port Phillip A city that is leading local government authority, where our community and our organisation are in a better place as a result of our collective efforts.
+- 10.1 The St Kilda Triangle project aligns to all five strategic directions in the Council Plan: - Inclusive Port Phillip A City that is a place for all members of our community where people feel supported and comfortable being themselves and expressing their identities. - Liveable Port Phillip A City that is a great place to live, where our community has access to high quality public spaces, development and growth are well-managed, and it is safer and easy to connect and travel within. - Sustainable Port Phillip A City that has a sustainable future, where our environmentally aware and active community benefits from living in a bayside city that is greener, cooler, cleaner and climate resilient. - Well-Governed Port Phillip A city that is leading local government authority, where our community and our organisation are in a better place as a result of our collective efforts.